samwallach7/Project_3_NHL/README.md

 <img width="612" alt="Picture12" src="https://github.com/samwallach7/Project_3_NHL/assets/148116220/4d833dac-9c21-4b77-b6c4-c7b6d51162e6">
 <img width="612" alt="Picture13" src="https://github.com/samwallach7/Project_3_NHL/assets/148116220/b8996051-9e48-4384-9b35-da043306063e">

-Ethical considerations
-nmnmnmnmnmnmnmnm

-We utilized a set of files that track a variety of NHL statistics.
-Datasets include:
--  Team performance
--  Player scoring (SportsDataIO)
--  NHL Draft results
+Data Sources & Ethical Considerations

+-  We chose to utilize data from a Kaggle Professional Hockey Database and a SportsDataIO API integration.
+This data was used as it appeared without any other manipulation.
+The set of files that tracked a variety of NHL statistics included: team performance, player scoring, and NHL Draft results.
+Eliminating any possible biases and showcasing the diversity of the player pool was an important consideration when putting together the NHL Draft page.
+On the NHL Map, we felt an importance in plotting all of the professional hockey teams at the higher levels of the sport and not just the NHL teams.
+This helps to show the access that fans in varying markets in the U.S. and Canada have to the professional game.

 Database Design
 -  We utilized ETL workflows to pull the data from its original source, transform the data if necessary, and the save the datasets as tables in a SQL database.
 We then pulled the data in from this database for use on the various pages.
-We chose to use a SQL database because _____________.
+We chose to use a SQL database because of the ease in working with csv files, which was the majority of our data.
 The project's ERD is available within this repository.

-New library not covered in class: The anime.js library was used in the team geoplotting to move the team logo from one location to the other.
+New libraries used that were not covered in class
+-  anime.js was used in the team geoplotting to move the team logo from one location to the other.
+-  Dash & psycopg were used to load in the data for the NHL Draft section from the SQL database.

-Section 1 Analysis included:
+(From above) Visuals from the Section 1 Analysis:
 -  Team Performance & Team Scoring
 <img width="362" alt="Picture2" src="https://github.com/samwallach7/Project_3_NHL/assets/148116220/51abe909-aa11-4865-a566-95953c7bf069">
 <img width="362" alt="Picture3" src="https://github.com/samwallach7/Project_3_NHL/assets/148116220/1988d037-4043-467a-9c7c-f91fd9fb2815">